Noah-droid/segura/docs/payments.md

-## Segura Gateway Integration Guide
+## Segura Gateway HTML + JavaScript Integration Guide

-### Introduction
-Segura Gateway is a secure and efficient payment gateway that allows businesses to integrate seamless payment solutions into their platforms.
-This documentation provides an example implementation of the Segura Gateway and highlights key features of the code.
-Below is th HTML integration:
+This documentation provides an example implementation of the Segura Gateway.
+Below is the sample frontend code:

 ### Example HTML + JavaScript Integration
 ```html